noiseprotocol/noise_spec/noise.md

    sending a message (as opposed to an ephemeral private key passed in during initialization).

-Patterns failing the first check will obviously abort the program.
+Patterns failing the first check are obviously nonsensical.

 The second check outlaws redundant transmission of values to simplify implementation and testing.